Covid-19 coronavirus: How will the new 'digital diary' app work as Kiwis head back to the bars?

 That system would allow users to keep data to themselves and do away with the need for a paper and pen sign-in sheet, which has caused privacy concerns.

-While not mandatory for customers nor businesses, it's hoped a widespread uptake would create a nationally-consistent means for diary-keeping.
+Although not mandatory for customers nor businesses, it's hoped a widespread uptake would create a nationally consistent means for diary-keeping.

 Meanwhile, the Prime Minister will also today shed more light on the key considerations for lifting further restrictions under alert level 2 - and what needs to happen before a move to level 1.